Abdul-Salam15/Farm-Buddy-v2/README.md

 ## Telegram Bot Integration

-The FarmBuddy bot (@FarmBuddyAI_Bot) allows full management of your farm:
+The FarmBuddy bot (@myfarmbuddy_bot) allows full management of your farm:
 - **Commands**:
     - `/start`: Select language and Login/Sign up.
     - `/dashboard`: See your farm stats (Size, Soil, Pests).